 How to keep track of investments

-Investments in the Hort Innovation Macadamia Fund are detailed in the Your investments page of this Macadamia Fund section of Hort Innovation’s website.
+Investments in the Hort Innovation Apple and Pear Fund are detailed in the Your investments page of this Apple and Pear Fund section of Hort Innovation’s website.
 Resources that are produced by the projects – such as fact sheets and guides – are also available through the Research reports and more page.

 Hort Innovation also sends alerts about project updates to its members.
 Paying a levy doesn’t automatically make you a Hort Innovation member, but signing up is free here.

-The levy-funded communications program, run through the investment Australian macadamia communication program (MC18000), also provides regular information on levy-funded activity.
+The levy-funded communications program, run through the investment National apple and pear industry communications program (AP18000), also provides regular information on levy-funded activity.

-The documents below make up the macadamia AIP 2023/24 and explain how investments will be prioritised over the 12-month period.
-It provides details on funding availability, how the macadamia industry is investing against its SIP outcomes, and details on current R&D and marketing investments.
+The documents below make up the apple and pear AIP 2023/24 and explain how investments will be prioritised over the 12-month period.
+It provides details on funding availability, how the industry is investing against its SIP outcomes, and details on current R&D and marketing investments.

 Advisory panel details